XiaopengLi-CN/XiaopengLi-CN.github.io/_pages/about.md

 - in 2021: Python, Machine Learning Models, Mobile App Development.

-- in 2020: C/C++, Java, Web Development wtih Springboot and Vue.js.
+- in 2020: C/C++, Java, Web Development with Springboot and Vue.js.